multiversx/mx-presentations/tutorials/sdk-js/script.md

 Here, we load the ABI of the contract, which we'll pass to the constructor of the `SmartContract` facility.

-We will relly on the controller here also or if you want you can do this easly with the factory.
+We will rely on the controller here also or if you want you can do this easily with the factory.

 Once we have created the transaction, we sign and broadcast it.